↑

 Ingredients

-• 2 Tablespoons fresh thyme, chopped (or 2 teaspoons dried thyme)
+• 2 Tbsp fresh thyme chopped (or 2 teaspoons dried thyme)

 Instructions

-• In a large sauce or stock pan, melt butter over medium heat.
-Add the onions and mushrooms and cook until the mushrooms have released their moisture and it has evaporated, about 12-15 minutes.
+• In a large sauce or stock pan, melt 3 Tablespoons butter over medium heat.
+Add 1 chopped onion and 8 ounces mushrooms and cook until the mushrooms have released their moisture and it has evaporated, about 12-15 minutes.

-• Add the garlic and thyme and cook until fragrant, about 1 minute.
+• Add 3 cloves garlic and 2 Tablespoons thyme and cook until fragrant, about 1 minute.

-• Add the wine and cook until it is absorbed.
+• Add ¼ cup wine and cook until it is absorbed.

 • Add the cornstarch mixture and remaining 3 cups of beef broth and the beef.
 Bring to a boil, reduce the heat and simmer for 15 minutes.

-• Mix in the parsley and remove from heat.
+• Mix in 1 Tablespoon parsley and remove from heat.
 Let sit 5 minutes and soup will continue to thicken.

 • Give a final stir and serve.
 Squeeze lemon wedges over finished soup also, if desired.